 - Maintenance and Mission: Enabling Declining and Ageing Congregations to Care for Themselves and be Mission-Focused

 All these papers have been scanned in pdf format and are available to be read online.
 They can be found through the Grogan Library catalogue.
-Full access is restricted to members of the Grogan Library, but a few recent uploads can be read free of charge.
+Full access is restricted to members of the Grogan Library.

 Over 170 dissertations and theses are already available for viewing online, and over 400 will eventually be uploaded and made available to members.